MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/in-azure-portal.md

    | **Action**                   | Allow              |

 3. In the virtual machine settings, navigate to **Windows Admin Center** (found in the **Settings** group).
-4. To optionally provide access to your VM over the public internet from any IP address, which is convenient for testing but exposes the VM to attack from any host on the internet, you can select **Open this port for me**.
-However, we recommend instead using a private IP address to connect with, or at least [manually creating an inbound port rule](#creating-an-inbound-port-rule-for-connecting-from-specific-public-ip-addresses) that's locked down to accept traffic from only the IP addresses you specify.
+4. To optionally provide access to your VM over the public internet from any IP address (convenient for testing but exposes the VM to attack from any host on the internet), you can select **Open this port for me**.
+<br>However, we recommend instead using a private IP address to connect with, or at least [manually creating an inbound port rule](#creating-an-inbound-port-rule-for-connecting-from-specific-public-ip-addresses) that's locked down to accept traffic from only the IP addresses you specify.
-5. Select **Install**.<br>Installing takes a few minutes, with another couple minutes of delay after installation before you can successfully connect if you selected **Open this port for me** or manually created an inbound port rule in the last couple minutes.
+5. Select **Install**.<br>Installing takes a few minutes.
+If you selected **Open this port for me** or manually created an inbound port rule in the last couple minutes, it might take another couple minutes before you can connect with Windows Admin Center.

 ## Using Windows Admin Center in a VM